Anti-Soviet resistance by the Ukrainian Insurgent Army: Attacks on cities in 1944

-On the night of January 18–19, 1944, the soldiers attacked Ostroh.
+On the night of 18–19 January 1944, the soldiers attacked Ostroh.
 During the attack, they burned twelve buildings, including the buildings of the district committee of the CP(B)U, the NKVD regional department, club, pharmacy, and school.
 Twenty-five Poles were killed.
-On the night of February 23–24, 1944, the UPA attacked Volodymyrets.
+On the night of 23–24 February 1944, the UPA attacked Volodymyrets.
 About 400 nationalists surrounded the NKVD building, where Soviet party activists were hiding.
 The UPA called on them first to drop their weapons and then opened fire.
 The battle lasted 2.5 hours.
 The Soviets lost four killed and seven wounded.
 Among the dead were, among others, the platoon commander of the Samitsky fighter battalion.
 After the attack, the Council held a "series of actions" to identify nationalists.
 Eight people were arrested.

-On the night of August 19–20, 1944, the UPA attacked Komarno in the Drohobych region.
+On the night of 19–20 August 1944, the UPA attacked Komarno in the Drohobych region.
 They took the post office, VNOS No. 03098, and the NKVD building, releasing seventeen OUN prisoners (or 25, according to another version).
 The losses of the guerrillas were estimated at six killed.
-On the night of August 30–31, 1944, two Ukrainian SLE fighters attacked Yezupil.
+On the night of 30–31 August 1944, two Ukrainian SLE fighters attacked Yezupil.
 The guerrillas stormed the NKVD building, shot three officers and a secretary, released seven Ukrainian prisoners, and confiscated the NKVD archives.
-On the night of December 8–9, 1944, the UPA attacked the railway station in Sniatyn.
+On the night of 8–9 December 1944, the UPA attacked the railway station in Sniatyn.
 About a hundred meters of railway tracks were blown up, a car crashed, a bridge and a distillery burned down.
-Two days later, on December 11, the attack was repeated, but the Council repulsed it this time without losses.
+On 11 December 1944, the attack was repeated but the Council repulsed it this time without losses.

 Attacks on the railways

 In 1944–1945, compared to the German occupation, there were more UPA attacks on the railways.
-For example, on August 3, a military train was blown up between Klesiv and Strasheve stations, ten cars derailed, and eight Soviet soldiers were killed.
+On 3 August 1944, a military train was blown up between Klesiv and Strasheve stations, ten cars derailed, and eight Soviet soldiers were killed.
 The breakdown lasted ten hours.
-On August 11, 1944, a train was blown up near Kamyanka-Strumylova, destroying eight cars.
+On 11 August 1944, a train was blown up near Kamyanka-Strumylova, destroying eight cars.
 In 1944, the UPA blew up a medical unit in the Rivne region and took 40 nurses into the woods.

-On May 1, 1945, partisans blew up a train in the Sarny-Klesiv area.
+On 1 May 1945, partisans blew up a train in the Sarny-Klesiv area.
 Twenty-seven Soviets were killed, including three majors and one colonel.
-On September 30, 1945, an armoured train between Klesiv and Tomashogrud stations derailed with the help of a mine planted by the UPA soldier.
+On 30 September 1945, an armoured train between Klesiv and Tomashogrud stations derailed with the help of a mine planted by the UPA soldier.
 On the same day, but between Stryi and Stanislav, the guerrillas blew up a fuel truck.
 Eight tanks with their contents burned.
 Two carriages and two steam locomotives derailed.